XLNC-Nemeziz/WRO-FE25/README.md

 A 3D model of the robot made in Studio 2.0 can be found here: [3D Model](Models/FE-Robotblack.io)

+Our full research on camera placement and detection efficiency is described here: [Research](Pixymon-research/README.md)

 The final program/code for our autonomous vehicle can be found here: [Program](Program/Program.ev3)
 ***